 Ways To Manage And Overcome Anorexia

-Mental and physical health often intersect, so understanding the difference between mental and physical illness can be difficult, especially when it comes to eating disorders like anorexia.
-People living with eating disorders frequently experiences mental health issues as well as physical health issues.
+Physical and mental health often intersect, so understanding the difference between mental and physical illness can be difficult, especially when it comes to eating disorders like anorexia.
+People with anorexia nervosa and other disordered eating behaviors frequently experience mental health issues as well as physical health issues.
 It’s important to seek help quickly, when experiencing anorexia, due to serious physical and mental implications.

 iStock/tommaso79